5 Thoughts On Agent Engineering

 ...(continues and provides additional details and additional species)

 It is easy to disregard the trade-offs that will come from dealing with the complexity of models outputting data structures (or just anticipate the next models being more capable) but it also can mean that the best design decision is to forgo data structures unless absolutely necessary when utilizing models for agentic systems.
-When designing systems where models are primarily using text as the data structure, many of the standard ideas of how to use data structures that are common place in software development will need to be reconfigured.
+When designing systems where models are primarily using text as the data structure, many of the standard ideas of how to use data structures that are commonplace in software development will need to be reconfigured.

 3. Thinking Models Are The Greatest Leverage Point For Open Ended Tasks